 I’m a fan of Weil’s, of course–having worked with his staff at the now-defunct Self Healing newsletter, when it was a sister pub of Body+Soul (now Whole Living magazine).
 And while he knows pretty much everything there is to know about food, fitness, meditation, supplements, you name it–I’ve heard him say again and again that when people ask what’s the one thing they can do TODAY to improve their health, it’s always this: Breathe.

 Not just any old breathing of course–mindful breathing.
 There are tons of different breathing and meditation exercises.
 And the fact is if you do any of them regularly you’ll be better off than you are now–simply because focusing on your breath brings you back into your body, out of your head, and with that simple act comes a host of physical, mental, and emotional benefits.
+This is why it comes as no surprise to me that people are using things like a Fitbit to help them keep control of their breathing.
+If they can understand how fast their heart is beating then they can also practice at getting better at their breathing technique.
+Having a good breathing technique, and also exercising regularly can be hugely beneficial to your health.
+So if you are interested in getting a Fitbit to help you with this, then check out Mobile Mob for more information.

 What It Can Do For You